ABOUT THIS WORKSHOP

-Equity as Excellence is a unique opportunity for California educators to receive concrete tools, research-based strategies, and guided practice to support equity and inclusion work in their schools.
+Equity as Excellence is a unique opportunity for educators to receive concrete tools, research-based strategies, and guided practice to support diversity and equity work in their schools.
 Our method is rooted in the strong belief that equitable and inclusive teaching is simply good teaching, and all educators have the capacity to be equity leaders in their schools.
 We invite you to share your knowledge and engage in meaningful practice and reflection while learning from the top researchers in the fields of racial literacy and gender diversity.

 We will focus on three areas for study and reflection: